 How to eat these buckwheat wraps

-- Stuff it with cucumber, kalamata olives, red pepper and a quick vegan tzatziki sauce for a greek version.
+- Stuff it with cucumber, kalamata olives, red pepper and a quick vegan tzatziki sauce for a Greek version.

 - Crunchy romaine lettuce and tofu spread would be amazing combined with the buckwheat flavor.

-As seen it the pictures:
+Sandwich wrap as seen it the pictures:

 - Simply pat dry firm tofu, cut in sticks and roast in a large non-stick pan.
 Use a little oil if desired, and add salt and pepper.
-When the tofu looks done, add 1-2 tablespoon of soy sauce and cook for one more minute.
+When the tofu looks done, add 1-2 tablespoons of soy sauce and cook for one more minute.
 Set aside

 - In a medium bowl, combine some purple cabbage, thinly sliced red pepper, lots of cilantro and a good pinch of salt and pepper.
 Then, squeeze ½ to 1 fresh lime and stir.
 Add a little hint of maple syrup if needed.
 Set aside.